01-edu/public/subjects/using-map.en.md

 ### Instructions

--Create a function named 'citiesOnly' which takes an array of objects and which return an array of strings from the key `city`.
+Create a function named `citiesOnly` which takes an array of objects and which return an array of strings from the key `city`.

 Example: